Tesco Bank Credit Card

 A collaborative project with Tesco Bank.

 Our team worked closely with the project team at Tesco Bank to deliver a fully comprehensive prototype to their third-party providers who were implementing the build and development aspects of the project.
-Packaged HTML and detailed handover documentation was provided to aid implementation and ensure the end result stayed true to the progressive design solution we created.
+We provided packaged HTML and detailed handover documentation to aid implementation and ensure the end result stayed true to the progressive design solution we created.

 Best in Class.